markh2016/switchboard/README.md

 These are marked under this section as listed below  in the SRC  folder

 #define PIN0 RPI_GPIO_P1_11		// gpio_0 pin 11

 #define PIN1 RPI_GPIO_P1_12		// gpio_1 pin 12

 #define PIN2 RPI_GPIO_P1_13		// gpio_2 this is on pin21

 #define PIN3 RPI_GPIO_P1_15		// gpio_3 pin 15

 #define PIN4 RPI_GPIO_P1_16		// gpio_4 pin 16

 #define PIN5 RPI_GPIO_P1_18		// gpio_5 pin 18

 The related directly to the break out board which Im using correctly for prototyping

 This  you can find at this location

 https://shop.cyntech.co.uk/collections/raspberry-pi/products/40-way-raspberry-pi-b-split

 In the meantime enjoy  and have fun

-Mark Harrington
+Mark Harrington 01:59Hrs  02 May 2020